 Evaluations administered by the AEO are a required component of the CUSOM curriculum.
 Failure to complete them in a timely matter is considered a professionalism issue.
-This may result in submission of a Professionalism Feedback Form and/or an incomplete grade for the student.
+Evaluation non-completion is monitored by AEO and will be documented in the professionalism feedback tracking system and may result in an incomplete grade for the student.